longtermrisk/marltoolbox/README.md

 #### 0) Fall back to the `Tune` APIs when using the `RLLib` API is too costly
 You can find examples in `marltoolbox.examples.tune_class_api` and in `marltoolbox.examples.tune_function_api`.

-If the setup you want to train already exist and has a training loop and if the cost to convert it into `RLLib` is too expensive, then with minimum changes you can use `Tune`.
+If the setup you want to train already exist, has a training loop and if the cost to convert it into `RLLib` is too expensive, then with minimum changes you can use `Tune`.